 The name ‘Mlilwane’ (‘Little Fire’ in siSwati) was derived from the numerous fires started by lightning strikes on Mlilwane Hill but now holds significance as the little fire that ignited the conservation movement in Swaziland.

 Horse riding at Milwane Wildlife Sanctuary also known as the Mother of Conservation was one of my favorite experiences.
 Guests can visit for the day or stay overnight.
 The activities on-site and in the surroundings include nature trails, horse riding, mountain biking, and game drives.
 Guests can explore the craft shops in Ezulwini and Malkerns.

-Mlilwane offers rooms in traditional dome-shaped huts, bungalow and chalet accommodation.
+Mlilwane offers rooms in traditional dome-shaped huts, bungalows, and chalet accommodation.
 Each comes with a shower, tea-and-coffee-making facilities, linen, and towels.